COM 3300 NEWS REPORTING

 Four hours.
 The causes, methods, and goals of political violence, terrorism, and insurgency in various parts of the world.
 Emphasis is placed on how to contain and eliminate the situations that create the various types of political violence.
 Gen Ed: SW (Glb, Aw, An)

 Four hours.
+Prerequisite: Four hours.
 Prerequisite: One year of college-level course work or permission of the instructor.
-This course will explain the organization, maintenance, functions, behavior and influence of both political parties and interest groups – the aggregators of policy opinion and preference in the US.
+This course will explain the organization, maintenance, functions, behavior and influence of both political parties and interest groups — the aggregators of policy opinion and preference in the US.
 The focus, if not the entire bulk, of our readings will be on these institutions, as they exist within the United States (at the state and federal levels).
-We will focus our attention on three aspects of the party: party as organization; party in the electorate; and party in the government.
+We will focus our attention on three aspects of the party: party as organization, party in the electorate and party in the government.
 The interest group material is centered on the changing interest group environment, as well as basic theories of interest aggregation and representation.
-This is an expressly “experiential learning” course.
-Students will work with the materials in two ways: through the existing literature on the subjects of interest aggregation, and through examining the organizations themselves through your own interviewing, personal investigation and research.
+This is an expressly "experiential learning" course.
+Students will work with the materials in two ways: through the existing literature on the subjects of interest aggregation, and through examining the organizations themselves through their own interviewing, personal investigation and research.
+Gen Ed: SW (An)

 Four Hours.
-Prerequisite: One year of college-level course work or instructor’s permission and successful completion of coursework that satisfies Effective Communications SLOs A and B. This course will introduce students to major debates in international relations, with a focus on the politics of the developing world.
+Prerequisite: One year of college-level course work or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course will introduce students to major debates in international relations, with a focus on the politics of the developing world.
 Possible issues addressed in the course include, but are not limited to: ethnic conflict, civil wars, democratization, failed states, economic development in a globalized world, the policy of non-alignment, and foreign imposed-regime change.
 A significant portion of class time will be devoted to UN simulations, where students research and represent individual countries in the in-class simulations.
+Gen Ed: EC-C

 POS 4960/4961 INTERNSHIP